 89,804, 49,769 and 30,770 of the PSUs granted in 2023, 2022, and 2021, respectively, are earned based on our three-year cumulative GAAP net income, subject to such adjustments as approved by the Company's Human Resources and Compensation Committee in its sole discretion ("Net Income PSUs"), which is a performance condition. none, none, and 7,814 of the PSUs granted in 2023, 2022, and 2021, respectively, were based on certain performance criteria, subject to such adjustments as approved by the Company's Human Resources and Compensation Committee in its sole discretion ("Exceptional Performance PSUs"), which is a performance condition.
-The number of shares that may be earned under the Net Income PSUs and Exceptional Performance PSUs are expensed and recorded in Common stock on the Consolidated Balance Sheets over the performance period based on the probability that the performance conditions will be met.
+The number of shares that may be earned under the Net Income PSUs and Exceptional Performance PSUs can range from 0% to 200% of the target amount.
+The Net Income PSUs and Exceptional Performance PSUs are expensed and recorded in Common stock on the Consolidated Balance Sheets over the performance period based on the probability that the performance conditions will be met.
 The expense recorded will be adjusted as the estimate of the total number of Net Income PSUs and Exceptional Performance PSUs that will ultimately be earned changes.
 The grant date fair value per unit is equal to the closing price of the Company's stock on the date of grant.